Handbook

 Volunteering

-A variety of district level committees and advisory councils, such as the Curriculum Advisory Council, Finance Advisory Committee, Special Education Advisory Council, and Community Education Advisory Council are important ways parents can help shape district policies, procedures, and programs.
-More information is available at www.edenpr.org.
+A variety of district-level committees and advisory councils, such as the Curriculum Advisory Council, Finance Advisory Committee, Special Education Advisory Council, and Community Education Advisory Council, are important ways parents can help shape district policies, procedures, and programs.
+For more information, log onto www.edenpr.org or call (952) 975-7150.

 Parent-Teacher Organizations